 Choose a suitable length.
 Most suitable for most briefs is most appropriate.

 Turn off the post with your phone number and your email, including your name and contact information.

 Read carefully read before you hit the injury.
 You have sent to another prospective employer, make a final edit before sending your follow-up.
-It is an answer to- how to write a follow up email after phone interview.
+It is an answer to- how to write a follow-up email after a phone interview.

 Take notes during your phone interview that will greatly assist you to prepare specific email writing.